try it in 60 seconds — no Python setup, no venv

 Rollback runbook →

 How to recover when a change leaves the network in a bad state.
-Self-rollback, stuck workflows, false-success, evidence-chain recovery.
+Self-rollback, stuck workflows, evidence-chain recovery.

 Security policy →